bquarant/wip/_posts/2014-02-04-amyloidosis.md

 ### AA (secondary) amyloidosis
 - "Secondary amyloidosis" - but probably the most common form
 - Amyloid is derived from SAA, which is produced by the liver after being stimulated by **IL-1** and **IL-6**.
-- Chronic infection / inflammation-related: osteomyelitis, kidney failure, but also deposits in liver, spleen, and intestine.
+- Cause: **Chronic infection / inflammation-related**: osteomyelitis, kidney failure, but also deposits in liver, spleen, and intestine.
 - **Familial Mediterranean Fever**: inherited disease, mutations in *MEFV* on 16p, codes for **pyrin** in PMNs.
 Disease characterized by intermittent acute attacks including fever, peritonitis, abdominal pain, acute arthritis, skin rash, and renal disease or nephrotic syndrome.
 - Livers should not be biopsied due to blood vessel fragility and risk for fatal hemorrhage.